marta23-10/easy-spam-ham-classification/README.md

     - visualizing class distribution with Matplotlib.
     - Identifying the "Ham" vs "Spam" ratio.
 - [x] **Phase 3: Preprocessing**
-    - Converting text to numbers using `CountVectorizer`.
+    - Converting text to numbers using `TfidfVectorizer`.
     - Splitting data into Training and Testing sets with stratification.
 - [x] **Phase 4: Predictive Modeling**
     - Training a **Logistic Regression** model.
     - Evaluating performance (Accuracy Score).

 ##  Contributing
 Contributions are welcome!
-If you have ideas for better text preprocessing (like TF-IDF) or new models:
+If you have ideas for better text preprocessing or new models:
 1. Fork the repo.
 2. Create your feature branch.
 3. Submit a Pull Request.